Portrait photography: Windowlight portraiture

 Windows as a source of light for portraits have been used for decades before artificial sources of light were discovered.
 According to Arthur Hammond, amateur and professional photographers need only two things to light a portrait: a window and a reflector.
 Although window light limits options in portrait photography compared to artificial lights it gives ample room for experimentation for amateur photographers.
 A white reflector placed to reflect light into the darker side of the subject's face, will even the contrast.
 Shutter speeds may be slower than normal, requiring the use of a tripod, but the lighting will be beautifully soft and rich.

 The best time to take window light portrait is considered to be early hours of the day and late hours of afternoon when light is more intense on the window.
-Curtains, reflectors, and intensity reducing shields are used to give soft light.
-While mirrors and glasses can be used for high key lighting.
-At times colored glasses, filters and reflecting objects can be used to give the portrait desired color effects.
+Curtains, reflectors, and intensity reducing shields are used to give soft light, while mirrors and glasses can be used for high key lighting.
+At other times, colored glasses, filters and reflecting objects can be used to give the portrait desired color effects.
 The composition of shadows and soft light gives window light portraits a distinct effect different from portraits made from artificial lights.

-While using window light, the positioning of the camera can be changed to give the desired effects.
-Such as positioning the camera behind the subject can produce a silhouette of the individual while being adjacent to the subject give a combination of shadows and soft light.
-And facing the subject from the same point of light source will produce high key effects with least shadows.
+While using window light, the camera can be positioned to give the desired effects.
+For example, putting the camera behind the subject can produce a silhouette of the individual while having the camera adjacent to the subject give a combination of shadows and soft light, and facing the subject from the same point of light source will produce high key effects with least shadows.

+Existing lighting

+Environmental portraits are often taken under existing conditions, without additional lighting equipment, but lighting modifiers such as gobos and reflectors may be used to block overhead light or provide fill, respectively.

 Styles of portraiture

 There are many different techniques for portrait photography.
 Often it is desirable to capture the subject's eyes and face in sharp focus while allowing other less important elements to be rendered in a soft focus.
 At other times, portraits of individual features might be the focus of a composition such as the hands, eyes or part of the subject's torso.

-Head shots have become a popular style within portrait photography, particularly in the entertainment industry, where they are commonly used to showcase an actor's or model's facial features and expressions.
+Head shots have become a popular style within portrait photography, particularly in the entertainment industry, where they are commonly used to showcase a subject's facial features and expressions.